cedar-policy/cedar-docs/docs/collections/_policies/policy-examples.md

 );
 ```
 ## Allows access for attributes of an entity (ABAC) {#allow-abac}
 Attribute-based access control (ABAC) is an authorization strategy that defines permissions based on attributes.
-Verified Permissions allows attributes to be attached to principals, actions, and resources.
+Cedar allows attributes to be attached to principals, actions, and resources.
 These attributes can then be referenced within the `when` and `unless` clauses of policies that evaluate the attributes of the principals, actions, and resources that make up the context of the request.

 This following example shows how you might create a policy that allows any principal in the `HardwareEngineering` department with a job level of greater than or equal to 5 to view and list photos in the album `device_prototypes`.
 ```Cedar